anurag47103/Student-Report-System/README.md

 -- SALESKEN ASSIGNMENT --
-This is a student reporting system project with mentioned functionalities.
-(Semesters are only 2 and subjects are namely English, Maths, Science)
+This is a student reporting system project with mentioned functionalities."\n" (Semesters are only 2 and subjects are namely English, Maths, Science)

+Technology stack -
+- Elastic search
+- Kibana
+- Spring Boot
+- Java

 - Add Students with Marks in Multiple Subjects for multiple Semester API CALL - (localhost:8080/createOrUpdateDocument)